T2-Astra/Hackathon-Web/README.md

-# HackFest 2025 - Hackathon Websit
+# HackFest 2025 - Hackathon Websi

 A modern, responsive hackathon website built with **React** and **Tailwind CSS** featuring a beautiful grid background pattern and smooth animations.